About Resonanz Opera

+Ms. Skok is presently on the voice faculty of Oberlin College Conservatory as a Visiting Professor of Voice.
+She is also on the faculty at The Fine Arts Association and teaches privately at Skokstudio.
 Ms. Skok has previously taught vocal instruction at The New School University on the Voice Faculty of the Actors Studio MFA Program, on the faculty of the New England Conservatory in Boston, Curtis Institute, the University of Kentucky, Bennington College in Vermont, and The College of Saint Rose in Albany, NY.
 Her students have sung at such opera houses as The Metropolitan Opera, English National Opera, Deutsche Oper Berlin, Leipzig Oper, New York City Opera (now defunct), Washington National Opera, Glimmerglass Opera, Chautauqua Opera, Steans Institute at the Ravinia Festival, Santa Fe Opera, Glyndebourne, and San Diego Opera.
 Her students sing at The Metropolitan Opera, on Broadway, and in recording studios.

 The Resonanz Opera Team

-Heidi SkokFounder, President, and Artistic Director
+Founder, President, and Executive Artistic Director